konfiger/konfiger-jvm/README.md

 | Function        | Description
 | --------------- | -------------
-| fileStream(filePath, delimeter, seperator, errTolerance)  | Initialize a new KonfigerStream object from the filePath.
+| KonfigerStream fileStream(filePath, delimeter, seperator, errTolerance)  | Initialize a new KonfigerStream object from the filePath.
 It throws en exception if the filePath does not exist or if the delimeter or seperator is not a single character.
 The last parameter is boolean if true the stream is error tolerant and does not throw any exception on invalid entry, only the first parameter is cumpulsory.
-| stringStream(rawString, delimeter, seperator, errTolerance)  | Initialize a new KonfigerStream object from a string.
+| KonfigerStream stringStream(rawString, delimeter, seperator, errTolerance)  | Initialize a new KonfigerStream object from a string.
 It throws en exception if the rawString is not a string or if the delimeter or seperator is not a single character.
 The last parameter is boolean if true the stream is error tolerant and does not throw any exception on invalid entry, only the first parameter is cumpulsory.
 | Boolean hasNext()  | Check if the KonfigerStream still has a key value entry, returns true if there is still entry, returns false if there is no more entry in the KonfigerStream
 | Array next()  | Get the next Key Value array from the KonfigerStream is it still has an entry.
 Throws an error if there is no more entry.
 Always use `hasNext()` to check if there is still an entry in the stream
+| Boolean isEscaping() | Check if the konfiger stream is configured to escape and unescape special characters
+| void setEscaping(escapingEntry) | Change the stream to enable/disable escaping and unescape special characters.
+This can be used to disable special character escaping if it causing error.
+| Boolean isTrimingKey() | Check if the stream is configured to trim key
+| void setTrimingKey(trimingKey) | Change the stream to enable/disable key trimming
+| getCommentPrefix() | Get the prefix string that indicate a pair entry if commented
+| setCommentPrefix(commentPrefix) | Change the stream comment prefix, any entry starting with the comment prefix will be skipped.
+Comment in KonfigerStream is relative to the key value entry and not relative to a line.
 | void validateFileExistence(filePath)  | Validate the existence of the specified file path if it does not exist an exception is thrown

 ### Konfiger